Basic Understandings

 Basic Understandings for Good RootsThe Basic Understandings That Give Bible Teachers the Good Roots They Need

-So in disciplining, if you do not have healthy roots, managing the classroom will be an uphill battle.
-Many teachers will get so frustrated and discouraged that they quit.
+If we don’t have healthy roots, managing classroom discipline will be an uphill battle.
+Frustration and discouragement will cause many teachers to quit.
 A few will make it due to a charismatic personality or by virtue of God working despite themselves.

 Teachers who tend to thrive the most are those who maintain the following roots: